goadesign/goa/README.md

 file.

 All we need to do is mount the handler on the service mux.
-Add the corresponding import statement:
+Add the corresponding import statement to `cmd/calcsvc/main.go`:

 ```go
 import openapisvr "calcsvc/gen/http/openapi/server"
 ```

-and mount the handler by adding the following line in `cmd/calcsvc/main.go` after the mux creation (e.g. one the line after the `// Configure the mux.` comment):
+and mount the handler by adding the following line in the same file and after the mux creation (e.g. one the line after the `// Configure the mux.` comment):

 ```go
 openapisvr.Mount(mux)
 ```

-That's it, we now have a self-documenting service!
+That's it! we now have a self-documenting service.
 Stop the running service with CTRL-C. Rebuild and re-run it then make requests to the newly added `/swagger.json` endpoint: